creativecommons/creativecommons-certificate/README.md

 3. Click on 'Upload Theme', select the zip file, and click on 'Install Now'.
 4. Click on the 'Activate' button to use your new theme right away.

+## Local Development

+- Frontend JavaScript and CSS are located in the `front/` directory.
+There you can `npm install` and `npm run watch` to recompile scss and js files when files are updated.
+You'll still need to manually refresh your browser to see changes.
+Alternatively, `npm run watch` can be paired with something like [BrowserSync](https://browsersync.io) to auto update your browser tab when changes are made.
+You can use the command `browser-sync start --proxy https://your-local-domain.test --files="**/*.css,**/*.php"` in the root of the theme as an example.

 ## Manual Deployment

 1. Export local DB with url rename `wp search-replace 'certs-backup.test' 'tempcert.creativecommons.org' --export=certs.sql`